bk-software/hu-image-slider/class-04/README.md

 # step 24 - butify buttons and add icons

 # step 25 - add javascript object with description credits and more
+# step 25 - add image description, credits and featured to the page